CIC Interpolation

 Data type specification mode —

-method of specifying the word length and fractional length of fixed-point numbers for filter and input signal sections
+a method for specifying the length of a word and the length of the fractional part of fixed-point numbers for filter sections and input signal

 Full precision